Rafkev/Rafkev/README.md

 - 👋 Hi, I’m @Rafkev My name is Oluwasanmi Raphael Kolawole
 - 👀 I’m interested in collaboration
-- 🌱 I am a Full Stack Developer/ A Certified Produt Manager + CEO @ www.mywphost.om powered by AidPPal Ltd
+- 🌱 I am a Full Stack Developer/ A Certified Produt Manager + CEO @ www.mywphost.om powered by AidPal Ltd
 - 💞️ I’m looking to collaborate on software development, project and product management.
 - 📫 How to reach me raphaelosanmi@gmail.com